-There are certain sections of motorway which only have two lanes and a hard shoulder situated only one onside side.
+There are certain sections of motorway that only have two lanes and a hard shoulder situated only one onside side.
 Additionally, it’s worth mentioning that Serbia roads are generally quite good.

-Be aware that local drivers may use the central lane to overtake, and that may force you onto the hard shoulder.
+Be aware that local drivers may use the center lane to overtake, and that may force you onto the hard shoulder.

 Speed Limits In Serbia

-There are various speed limits in force, depending on the type of road and the area. check signposts and always adhere to the limits.
+There are various speed limits in force, depending on the type of road and the area.
+Check signposts and always adhere to the limits.
 In general, there are four-speed limits in Serbia: